plotly/python-user-guide/Readme.md

 * and others
 * Appendix A: Complete list of Plotly style options
 * Appendix B: FAQ
-* Appendix C: Useful templates (for users looking to ''plug and play'')
+* Appendix C: Useful templates (for users looking to 'plug and play')

 Config file and other files in this repo